ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS)
   - Default - `32000` (number of 8 KiB buffers, or about 262 MB)
-  - Restarts Database? - **Yes**
+  - Restarts database? - **Yes**
   - Options - The maximum number of buffers is 1048576.
   - Notes - The setting specifies the number of 8 KiB shared memory buffers.
 For example, 1 GB of `shared_buffers` space is 1048576 KiB, and (1048576 KiB / 8 KiB) is 131072 buffers.
 The recommended memory allocation for `shared_buffers` is 1/4 of the deployment's RAM.
-Setting `shared_buffers` any higher can result in memory issues leading to a database crash.
-Setting `shared_buffers` equal, close to equal, or higher than the amount of allocated memory will prevent the database from starting.
+Setting `shared_buffers` any higher can result in memory issues that cause the database to crash.
+Setting `shared_buffers` equal, close to equal, or higher than the amount of allocated memory prevents the database from starting.
 The maximum amount of total space for `shared_buffers` is 8 GB or 1048576 buffers based on recommendations from the PostgreSQL community.
-Your deployment can make use of additional RAM for caching and performance, even without allocating it to `shared_buffers` .
+Your deployment can make use of additional RAM for caching and performance, even without allocating it to `shared_buffers`.
 You do not have to configure the database to use all of the allocated RAM in order for your deployment to use it.

 ### General Settings

 [`max_connections`](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS)
   - Default - 115
-  - Restarts Database? - **YES**
+  - Restarts database? - **YES**
   - Notes - [You might need to scale before you increase max connections.](/docs/databases-for-postgresql?topic=databases-for-postgresql-high-availability#connection-limits)

 [`max_prepared_transactions`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAX-PREPARED-TRANSACTIONS)
   - Default - 0
-  - Restarts Database? - **YES**
+  - Restarts database? - **YES**
   - Notes - The default value of `0` disables use of [prepared transactions](https://www.postgresql.org/docs/current/sql-prepare-transaction.html) and is strongly recommended unless you need to use them.

 [`synchronous_commit`](https://www.postgresql.org/docs/current/wal-async-commit.html)
   - Default - `local`
-  - Restarts Database? - No
+  - Restarts database? - No
   - Options - `local` or `off`
   - Notes - Setting `synchronous_commit` to `off` increases transaction commit rate at the expense of a loss of committed transactions in the event of an unclean shutdown.

 [`effective_io_concurrency`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-EFFECTIVE-IO-CONCURRENCY)
   - Default - `12`
-  - Restarts Database - No
+  - Restarts database - No
   - Notes - It is recommended to leave this setting at the default.
 Only increase it you have profiled SQL queries and have observed inefficient bitmap heap scans.
 As [IOPS are tied to disk size](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-high-availability#disk-iops), increasing this setting on default or smaller sized disks is also not recommended.

 [`deadlock_timeout`](https://www.postgresql.org/docs/current/runtime-config-locks.html)
   - Default - 10000
-  - Restarts Database - No
+  - Restarts database - No
   - Options - Minimum value of 100
   - Notes - The number of milliseconds to wait before checking for deadlock and the duration where lock waits are logged.
 Logs available through the [logging integration](/docs/services/databases-for-postgresql?topic=cloud-databases-logging).
-Setting this too low negatively impacts performance.
+Setting this number too low negatively impacts performance.

 ### WAL Settings